Understanding Anorexia Nervosa

 There are two subtypes of anorexia:

-In a society that praises thinness, it can be hard to truly know if someone is struggling with anorexia.
-The mere aspect of being underweight isn’t always a sign of anorexia.
-Sometimes somebody with anorexia can look healthy, but actually be malnourished.
-That’s why it’s important to understand all the warning signs and symptoms.
+In a society that idealizes thinness and “restraint” around food, it can be hard to know if someone is struggling with anorexia.
+And you can’t tell if someone has anorexia just by the way they look.
+Appearing “underweight” isn’t always a red flag.
+And someone can be in any size body but be malnourished and suffering from anorexia.
+That’s why it’s important to understand the range of warning signs and symptoms.
 The most common include:

 - Anxiety around food